cideM/fbrs/content/fp.md

 Maybe you can guess that this extracts the value of the route parameter we defined in the preceding line, with `"/:word"`.
 But isn't it weird that we're not also passing the HTTP request to the `param` function?
 Where does it get the _request_ paramter from, then?
 The answer is too complicated for this blog post, but suffice it to say that there's some magic going on behind the scenes.
-And this magic is made possible by the Scotty DSL!
+And this magic is made possible by the Scotty Monad.

 Now, what if you want to also do some logging in your HTTP handlers?
 There's a really nice library called